 - The nurses may administer parenteral nutrition, intravenous fluids and any other IV medications on your home prescription.
-They are not able to administer any other medication unless your HPN centre has made a request and sent a prescription to the homecare company.
-They will also provide necessary line care, for example changing the dressing. - Although you may request that certain nurses visit you, there is no guarantee that your requests can be honoured as there are a limited number of nurses available in each area. - A maximum of 2 visits (maximum 1 hour per visit) can be made in a 24 hour period. - Your nursing visits will be in an allocated two-hour window.
-You will be notified of any changes outside of this. - The nursing service can continue for as long as it is clinically indicated, however if you have been signed off as being able to undertake the procedures yourself you will no longer receive nursing unless there is a valid clinical reason why you are unable to undertake the care yourself. - If there has been a break within the service, for example if you have been in hospital, 48 hours' notice is required before the nursing service can start again.
+They are not able to administer other medication unless your HPN centre has made a request and sent a prescription to the homecare company.
+They will also provide necessary central venous catheter care, for example changing the dressing. - Although you may request that certain nurses visit you, there is no guarantee that your requests can be honoured as there are a limited number of nurses available in each area.
+This includes requests for male or female nurses. - A maximum of 2 visits (maximum 1 hour per visit) can be made in a 24 hour period. - Your nursing visits will be in an allocated two-hour window.
+You will be notified of any changes outside of this.
+Note: Visit times for training are scheduled for 'off peak' times, as priority for the popular time slots is given to those needing long-term nursing. - The nursing service can continue for as long as it is clinically indicated, however if you have been signed off as being able to undertake the procedures yourself, you will no longer receive nursing unless there is a valid clinical reason why you are unable to undertake the care yourself. - If there has been a break within the service, for example if you have been in hospital, 48 hours' notice is required before the nursing service can start again. - In the unlikely event that the nursing service feel they are unable to continue supplying nurses, unless there are concerns surrounding the safety of the nurses visiting your home, the nursing service cannot be withdrawn until a satisfactory alternative service can be secured.